fwilleke80/SwitchObject/README.md

 # SwitchObject

 An object plugin that allows switching visibility of object groups.
-This allows for easily configurable setups, like exchanging tires on a car, pickups on a guitar, et cetera.
+This allows for easily configurable setups, like exchanging tires on a car, pickups on a guitar, houses with different roofs, differnt sets of curtains in a room, et cetera, you get the idea.

 Aspiring plugin developers can learn - amongst other things - the following from the code:
 * Object plugins derived from `class ObjectData`